 VAULT cases are the opposite of Pelican AIR cases.
 These are relatively heavy cases that should not be considered for efficient air travel.
 However, they are affordably priced and come with an excellent set of brightly-coloured padded dividers.
 I own several VAULT cases and love to use them when I want to throw my drone or other smaller photo items in the trunk of my car.
+Portability is a strong point due to the variety of available sizes.
 They are also a great way to organize objects by type on your gear shelves.

 How affordable are Pelican VAULT cases compared to Pelican AIR or Pelican Protector Cases?
 Let’s look at one example: The Pelican Vault V525 Roller comes in at $189, including the padded inserts.
 Size-wise, the equivalent Pelican AIR roller is the previously discussed Pelican 1535 AIR, which has a price, including padded dividers, of $309 or $340 with TrekPak dividers!